 Plunket’s services were valued, especially if women did not have family nearby or lived in isolated rural districts.
-Many women volunteered for their local branch, which gave them important opportunities for social contact.
+Many women did volunteer work for their local branch, which gave them opportunities for social contact.

 From the 1950s some challenged Plunket’s approach to baby care, which prescribed rigid feeding and sleeping routines.
 Plunket slowly adapted its services in response to more flexible approaches to baby and child care.